+Having a recovery first aid kit is even more important in a pandemic and emotional crisis than ever before.
 Addiction is actually the very opposite of taking care of your needs, so we need many tools in our recovery first aid kit to stay mentally and physically healthy.
 Self-care both for people struggling with addictions, and for their loved ones simply doesn’t exist.
 There is a kind of destructive conditioning that takes place that has to be replaced with loving self-care in every area.
-Here’s what recovery healing looks like.
+Here’s what your recovery first aid tool kit should like.

-For those new to recovery, not using is the first victory. means you’re in recovery.
-The next recovery victory is healing and balancing each of these five areas.
+For those new to recovery, not using your drug of choice is the first victory.
+Making one change means you’re in recovery.
+The next recovery victory is healing and balancing each of these five areas that will make up your recovery first aid kit.

 - Eat healthy.
 Living on junk food, snack bars, Starbucks sugary/caffeine drinks, chips, and candy alone can sabotage your success.
 Have real food at breakfast, lunch, and dinner.
 Give your brain and body the nourishment it needs to heal from neglect.
 This includes: good protein, fruits, vegetables, healthy fat and carbs.